-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Air ambulance for transportation to return to the United States.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture.
+Available for people with chronic low back Air ambulance for transportation to return to the United States.
 Return or repatriation to the United States during a medical injury or illness is not covered unless the closest appropriate facility to stabilize and treat the injury or illness is in the United States.
 Once stabilized, return air ambulance transportation to the United States is not covered.
 Cosmetic surgery or procedures.
 Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Custodial care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. ~ Experimental medical and surgical procedures, equipment and medications.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. ~ Full-time nursing care in your home.
-Home-delivered meals.
-Homemaker services include basic Please refer to Home-delivered meals in the Medical Benefits Chart for more information. housekeeping or light meal preparation.
+Fees charged for care by your immediate relatives or members of your household. ~

-2023 Evidence of Coverage for Cigna Preferred Medicare (HMO) Chapter 4.
-Medical Benefits Chart (what is covered and what you pay)
+Medical Benefits Chart (what is covered and what you pay) Chapter 4.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Incontinence supplies including pads, pull-ups and gloves ~ Naturopath services (uses natural or alternative treatments). ~ Obstetrical services.
-V Orthopedic shoes or supportive devices for the feet.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Full-time nursing care in your home.
+V Home-delivered meals.
+Please refer to Home-delivered meals in the Medical Benefits Chart for more information.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Incontinence supplies including pads, pull-ups and gloves Naturopath services (uses natural or alternative treatments). ~ Obstetrical services. ~ Orthopedic shoes or supportive devices for the feet.
 Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ~ Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and/ or non-prescription contraceptive supplies. ~ Routine chiropractic care.
 Manual manipulation of the spine to correct a subluxation is covered.
 Routine foot care.
 Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Radial keratotomy, LASIK surgery and other low vision aids.
 (Please refer to the Medical Benefits Chart for vision services covered by our plan.)
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Services considered not reasonable and necessary, according to Original Medicare standards. ~
+Services considered not reasonable and necessary, according to Original Medicare standards.